mschouler/MAdLib-PyFR/README.md

 ```

 ## Getting started
-If the installation proceeded correctly, the user can navigate the examples, each on is accompanied by its own piece of documentation:
+If the installation proceeded correctly, the user can navigate the examples, each one is accompanied by its own piece of documentation:

 - [2d Euler vortex](examples/2d-euler-vortex/): a simple use-case based on PyFR most basic example,
 - [2d incompressible cylinder](examples/2d-inc-cylinder/): a more complicated use-case compatible with high-order meshes, averaged and automatic adaptation,